myronsonos/automationkit/README.md

 ## Integration and Distributed Automation Support
 The **Automation Kit** comes with enterprise level integration and distributed automation capabilities.
 The framework utilizes a customize-able set of classes that guides enterprise users through a process of creating a very robust integration object model based on the roles that enterprise resources play in an automation landscape.

-The declaration of custom automation landscape is as simple as setting a environment variable or passing a command line flag declaring the python module the custom landscape derived class.
+The declaration of a custom automation landscape is as simple as setting an environment variable or passing a command line flag declaring the python module that contains a custom landscape derived class.
 The *Landscape* and *LandscapeDescription* derived classes work together to provide the **Automation Kit** with a description of the customized roles and integration mixin(s) that provide the connection between the tasks and test automation code.

 ## Task and Test Integration Declaration and Assurance
 The **Automation Kit** utilizes its object model to allow tasks and tests to provide information about their associated integration points and scopes of execution to that automation framework.
 This integration declaration mechanism allows the automation framework to provide an early scan of the integration pathways and provide levels of assurance as to the stability of the automation landscape early in the automation process.
 This is vitally important as it eliminates the waist and noise that are often associated with automation runs that are performed against an automation Landscape that has broken, mis-configured or missing resources.

 ## Automation Job, Scope and Flow Control
 The **Automation Kit** allows enterprise users to organize and customize the ordering of automation scope engagements and the flow of an automation job.
-This provide the automation engineer the ability to control the engagement of automation scopes of execution and allows for optimal use of time and overlapping of scopes of execution in a test run.
+This provides the automation engineer the ability to control the engagement of automation scopes of execution and allows for optimal use of time and overlapping of scopes of execution in a test run.